mff-uk/dataspecer/content/en/docs/projects/api.md

 models and the user is able to design specific data structures based on those conceptual models within the data specification.
 Because of this standout feature, it was decided to utilize a resource-oriented approach whilst developing the project.
-Based the analysis, Dataspecer is highly compatible with the concepts of RESTful APIs.
+Based on the analysis, Dataspecer is highly compatible with the concepts of RESTful APIs.
 To be more precise, when it comes to REST APIs, fundamental concept is resource \[2\].
 More precisely, a resource represents an object that has a type, associated data, relationships to other resources as well as a collection of operations performing different manipulations on it \[2\].
 On one hand